The Sandman Reader II: The Doll’s House

 October 1989

-The young man was provided with a post-circumcision ritual story by his grandfather that eventually tied directly back to Morpheus’s former-lover Nada.
-Nada had been seen briefly in issue #4 in hell, with Morpheus having not forgiven her for a past betrayal.
+The young man was provided with a post-circumcision ritual story by his grandfather that eventually tied directly back to Morpheus’s former lover Nada.
+Nada had been seen briefly in issue #4 in hell, with Morpheus not having forgiven her for a past betrayal.
 This issue gave readers the missing context.

 Sandman #10: “The Doll’s House”